 Should You Water Dormant Bermuda Grass?

 As long as temperatures are above 40℉ (4℃), continue to water dormant Bermuda grass.
 Reduce watering volume by half, to 0.5 inches of water once per week.
 This is about half an hour of watering with a standard sprinkler.
+For precise control of your watering schedule, use this WiFi-enabled irrigation system.
+It can be controlled from your smartphone.

 If Bermuda grass isn’t watered during dry winter months, the grass can be weakened or even killed by drought.
 To promote strong roots and vibrant green-up in spring, water as directed above.
 Subtract any rain showers from your watering plan.
 In some regions, your dormant Bermuda grass may get by on natural precipitation alone.

 Never water dormant Bermuda grass when temperatures are below 40℉.
 In these temperatures, wind chill or a nighttime temperature drop can freeze water on the Bermuda grass blades, causing serious damage to your grass.
-Also, allow morning frost to melt before watering.
+Also, allow the morning frost to melt before watering.

 Should You Cut Dormant Bermuda Grass?